-Reading is a strategic problem solving process in which readers gain personal meanings as they interact with various text types in a culturally diverse society.
-Readers systematically inquire, assess, analyse, synthesis, and critically evaluate information.
+Reading has strategic problem solving processes that readers need to gain personal meanings when interacting with different text types in a culturally diverse society.
+Reading enables students to systematically inquire, assess, analyse, synthesize, and critically evaluate information.
+Hence, students in grade 9 need to develop these skills, and, to be able to make meanings of what they read, so that they can respond appropriately.